rjuggins/systemic-safety-hello-world/README.md

 ### Planned system structure

 The system is centred around a *Worker* LLM, and also contains a *User*, an *Overseer*, an *Outside Expert*, and a *Teacher*.
-The *Outside Expert* is also an LLM, whereas the others are bits of scaffolding (I wanted to make the *User* an LLM too but didn’t get that far).
+The *Outside Expert* is also an LLM, whereas the others are generic bits of code (I wanted to make the *User* an LLM too but didn’t get that far).
 The operation of the system was intended to run as follows:

 1. *User* sends a query to the *Worker*
 2. *Worker* responds to query